ecfeed/ecfeed.cpp/README.md

 To send feedback, you need to have a BASIC account type or be a member of a TEAM.

-An example looks as follows:
+A feedback example looks as follows:
 ```cpp
 #include "gtest/gtest.h"
 #include "ecfeed.hpp"